 NSW SES is a volunteer-based organisation that provides emergency assistance to the people of NSW 24 hours a day, seven days a week, 365 days a year.
 It is the approximately 9,000 volunteers across the state that make this possible.

 We are the lead agency for flood, storm and tsunami in NSW.
 We manage responses to these emergencies and help communities prepare through planning and education.
 We often support other emergency services in a variety of emergency response roles.
 We also provide specialist capabilities including general land rescue, vertical rescue, road-crash rescue, driver reviver and alpine search and rescue.

 NSW SES Volunteers come from all walks of life, bringing with them many different skills, interests and backgrounds.
 They are united by the purpose of supporting their communities in times of need.

 Volunteering with NSW SES is an exciting and rewarding experience.
 As a NSW SES volunteer you can not only make a difference in the lives of others, but also gain valuable training and skills.

-NSW SES volunteers come from all walks of life and each contributes to the NSW SES and their local community in their own way.
-There are many roles that an NSW SES volunteer can participate in, regardless of age, gender or ability.
-You need to be 16 years and over to join the NSW SES, (though there may be a cadet program which offers NSW SES training in your area through the local school) and be keen to train in rescue, operation, training and/or community education/media.
+There are many roles that a NSW SES volunteer can do, from on-the-ground work to operational support roles including media liaison and community engagement.
+You need to be 16 years and over to join the NSW SES, though there may be a cadet program which offers NSW SES training in your area through your local school.

 You can keep up to date with NSW SES on Facebook and Twitter